nimb08/TSF/README.md

-# TSF-task-1
+# The Sparks Foundation

 Business analytics & Data Science

+1. Prediction using Supervised Learning
-Prediction using Unsupervised Learning
+2. Prediction using Unsupervised Learning